inplayer-org/inplayer-ui/src/elements/Accordion/Readme.md

 Accordion or expansion panel is a component that generates Accordion component with more accordion panels.
-It takes: `panels` arrays of objects and each object should contain:
+It takes `panels` - array of objects and each object should contain:
 <br/>- `label` (title)
 <br/>- `icon` (icon displayed next to the title)
 <br/>- `content` (details represented inside the panel)